 Height: Less than a hundred feet

 Don’t expect to see turquoise blue water in Cambugahay Falls.
-Instead, be amazed and stunned to witness a spectacular light green water.
+Instead, be amazed and stunned to witness spectacular light green water.
 This color of the water just added to how beautiful this waterfall is.
-As you watch the water flows, you’ll notice that it has a very soothing effect since it falls down calmly.
+As you watch the water flow, you’ll notice that it has a very soothing effect since it falls calmly.
 Plus the warm water of the basin would make you want to soak in longer.
-The surrounding boulders and nature are also very rewarding that it made Cambugahay Falls popular to both local and foreign tourists.
+The surrounding boulders and nature are also very rewarding that they made Cambugahay Falls popular with both local and foreign tourists.
 The unique color of the water is very inviting, who wouldn’t want to come here?

 Suggested Tour: Siquijor Cambugahay Falls and Heritage Day Trip

 Height: 200 meters (656 ft)

 This large waterfall in Sagada is another falls that you shouldn’t miss.
 Bomod-ok means “big” which makes sense since the fall itself measures 200 meters high.
 But what’s interesting about going here?
 Well, visiting Bomod-ok Falls is like hitting two birds with one stone.
 Since the waterfall is located just in the Northern part of Rice Terraces, you’ll have the opportunity to see this view that was once a part of the Seven Wonders of the World.
 The long trek-hike is pretty challenging and will take you for about an hour.
 However, if you like photography, you’ll probably spend more time trekking.
 The boulders and the views are just breathtaking, you’d take a lot of pictures.
 When you reach the waterfall, you’d be welcomed by the stunning Bomod-ok Falls and its cascading water.

 Height: Base tier: approximately 10 meters (32 ft); upper tier: approximately 5 meters (16 ft)